 Bev’s Wonderworld of Dolls

-From Friday 23rd July 2010 Airlie Bank Gallery has hosted a magnificent display of dolls from every corner of the world under the name of “Bev’s Wonderworld of Dolls”.
-The collection will be open to the public from Tuesdays until Fridays each week during the hours of 10:00am until 3:00pm on each of those days.
-Other times are by appointment only.
+From February 2018 this magnificent display of dolls from every corner of the world under the name of “Bev’s Wonderworld of Dolls”, has relocated to Princes Drive Morwell.
+The collection will be open for viewing by appointment only.